wangren09/wangren09.github.io/_pages/projects.md

 **Simultaneous Achievement of Data Privacy And Information Accuracy**
 ------
-We developed a framework that can **protect data privacy** via adding noises and quantization.
-With some prior information, our method can effectively **recover** the original data in matrix/tensor forms with the **state-of-art guarantee** recovery guarantee.
-We further developed a **distributed algorithm** framework for **data recovery/clustering** tasks.
+We developed a **data privacy preserving framework** through quantization.
+We further developed an efficient data recovery method based on the nonconvex optimization and high-dimensional statistics such that the recovery error diminishes to zero.
+The method guarantees that any intruder accessing a small amount of data cannot reveal accurate information even with the knowledge of the quantization rule.
+Towards security enhancement, We developed a **distributed algorithm** such that multiple data owners could collect and process data separately and then collaboratively recover the data without sharing the raw information directly.

 **Privacy protection:**
 <div  align="center">